jquerygeek/Simplest-Mean/README.md

 $ npm install
 ```

 It will create a folder called node_modules.
-All the dependencies will downloaded in that folder.
+All the dependencies will be downloaded in this folder.

 ## Running Your Application
 After the install process is over, you'll be able to run your application.
 Just type following in the command line: